markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History
 Update 25th July 2021 - "I don't Karate, but I know Crazy"

-Update 22nd July 2021 - "Sight update to the so what do you do chapter - and also, sorted out chapter headings"
+Update 22nd July 2021 - "Slight update to the so what do you do chapter - and also, sorted out chapter headings"

 Update 18th July 2021 - "Problems, problems"